jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

 *************************

 Operational taxonomic units in DendroPy are represented by :class:`~dendropy.dataobject.taxon.Taxon` objects, and distinct collections of operational taxonomic units are represented by :class:`~dendropy.dataobject.taxon.TaxonSet` objects.

 Every time a definition of taxa is encountered in a data source, for example, a "TAXA" block in a NEXUS file, a new :class:`~dendropy.dataobject.taxon.TaxonSet` object is created and populated with :class:`~dendropy.dataobject.taxon.Taxon` objects corresponding to the taxa defined in the data source.
 Some data formats do not have explicit definition of taxa, e.g. a NEWICK tree source.
 These nonetheless can be considered to have an implicit definition of a collection of operational taxonomic units given by the aggregate of all operational taxonomic units referenced in the data (i.e., the set of all distinct labels on trees in a NEWICK file).

+Every time a reference to a taxon is encountered in a data source, such as a taxon label in a tree or matrix statement in a NEXUS file, the current :class:`~dendropy.dataobject.taxon.TaxonSet` object is searched for corresponding :class:`~dendropy.dataobject.taxon.Taxon` object with a matching label (see below for details on how the match is made).
+If found, the :class:`~dendropy.dataobject.taxon.Taxon` object is used to represent the taxon.
+If not, a new :class:`~dendropy.dataobject.taxon.Taxon` object is created, added to the :class:`~dendropy.dataobject.taxon.TaxonSet` object, and used to represent the taxon.

 Taxon Management with Trees
 ===========================